Please see below for information regarding access to the pathology service.

 For map see bottom of page

-Laboratory Locations: Microbiology and Cellular Pathology (cytology, histology, molecular pathology)
+Laboratory locations: Microbiology and Cellular Pathology (diagnostic cytology, histology, molecular pathology)

 For Cellular Pathology there is a Video Entry phone opposite Microbiology reception.